 Here are six of the very best.

 I’ve tested the jackets and vests reviewed here in all four seasons and the gamut of temperatures and weather conditions one encounters in mid-latitude mountains and high desert.
-All are top performers; they vary in design, materials, and weight—from seven to 14 ounces (men’s medium)—giving each of them unique strengths.
-But they are comparably compressible, packing down to the size of a cantaloupe.
+All are top performers; they vary in design, materials, and weight—from seven to 22 ounces (men’s medium or small)—giving each of them unique strengths.
+But all but one are comparably compressible, packing down to the size of a cantaloupe.

-I think at least one will suit your adventures, climates, and body type—and you’ll find deeply discounted prices on them right now, just as we’re getting into a time of year when you’d wear any of them a lot.
+I think at least one will suit your adventures, climates, and body type—and you’ll find discounted prices on some of them right now, just as we’re getting into a time of year when you’d wear any of them a lot.

 Arc’teryx Atom SL Hoody

 This partly insulated, lightweight, and very compressible wind shell may be the most seasonally versatile jacket you’ll ever own: I’ve probably worn it more than any other layering piece I have over the past several months, for virtually everything I do outdoors, in every season, from backpacking in August in the Canadian Rockies and in October in Idaho’s White Cloud Mountains to hiking and scrambling 10,000-foot peaks in September, and numerous times skate-skiing in late winter.